Turning Routines Into Skills

 OPTIMIZE: Analyze the prompt that follows for ambiguities and missing context.
 Rewrite it as a detailed, actionable specification: add defaults, specify output format, include operational requirements.
 Then execute the refined version.

 You save this somewhere the model can access it.
-Claude has project instructions; ChatGPT has custom instructions.
+Claude has personal preferences and project instructions; ChatGPT has custom instructions.
 Or just tell it in a chat: “remember this definition for OPTIMIZE.”
 Most LLMs now have memory that persists across conversations, even if it’s not always the most reliable.

-If you have never tried a version of this, try it now.
-Paste that definition into your project instructions in Claude or ChatGPT.
-Then braindump something messy and type OPTIMIZE before it.
+If you have never tried a version of this, throw something messy at a chatbot and type OPTIMIZE before it.

 Or try VARIANTS, to get structurally distinct alternatives instead of slight variations.
 And PUSHBACK, to force the model to disagree with you (an anti-sycophancy protocol).
 Ask your favourite model to help you define these macros, and to commit them to memory.
 Then use them.

-I built a much larger set of shortcuts over time.3 And of course, once you get the idea, you may have Claude itself suggest and create macros for how you work.
-At the very least it will help you structure them properly.
+I built a much larger set over time.3 And once you get the idea, you may have Claude itself suggest and create macros for how you work.

 From macros to skills

 Anthropic’s Thariq Shihipar put it neatly: “Using Skills well is a skill issue.”
-The hard part isn’t writing the command.
-It’s recognizing which repeated moves deserve to be encoded.4
+His concern is the craft of it — how to write ones that actually work.4

 I find it useful to think of skills as shortcuts that Claude Code (or Codex) knows to read.

-Claude Code has a dedicated place for them: a .claude/skills/ directory that it knows how to find and read automatically.
+Claude Code has a dedicated place for them: a .claude/skills/ directory.
 Each skill is a markdown file.
-Not code.
 Not a plugin.
+Not a script.
 Just structured instructions in plain language that Claude follows when you type a slash command — /log, /end, /brainstorm.
-Claude Code is built to work with skills: it knows where to find them, reads them on demand, and Anthropic spends real effort helping you write good ones.

 The instructions look similar.
 The reach is different.
 A skill can read your project files, check past decisions, produce structured output, update your specs.
 A macro can’t do any of that — it only shapes how the model responds within a single conversation.